cocomarine/javascript-basics-express/README.md

 # JavaScript Basics in Express

-Creating a Web API using Express that exposes the JavaScript functions that were previously solved, the JavaScript Basics (https://github.com/cocomarine/javascript-basics).
+Creating a Web API using Express that exposes the JavaScript functions previously solved, the JavaScript Basics (https://github.com/cocomarine/javascript-basics).

 ## Getting started